Your ability to work in the UK depends on what kind of visa you hold. Some students are also interested in staying in the UK to work after studies.

 Your visa should also state exactly what your work entitlement is, but if you are unsure about anything then please ask the Visa & Compliance Team.

 Please note: it is very important that you not work any more than your visa allows.
 Working extra hours can have serious consequences and affect your immigration status in the UK.
-Your employer should carry out a right to work check when they hire you.

 Staying in the UK to work after studies: NEW GRADUATE IMMIGRATION ROUTE (post-study work visa)